tyler-technologies-oss/forge-design-system/blog/2022-11-04-forge-website-redesign/index.md

 - Built-in full-text search
 - Supports headless CMS integration
 - We **build less** and **focus more on content**

-You can think of Docusaurus as a pre-built theme on top of Gatsby.
-In fact, much of the decisions made in Docusaurus were taken from how Gatsby is built.
-They layer configuration on top of everything, while still being fully flexible to customize the site our needs.

 ### Design